 I will soon publish a pattern for a simple leaf border for any blanket you want to make.

 If you want to get it now, though, it’s available in the Dear Peony blanket pattern, including a chart and a video on how to make it.
+Here are some places where you can get the pattern:

 Video on how to add backing to crochet blankets